 Mechanically, this XK120 has been thoughtfully updated with several practical improvements.
-The 3.4-liter engine wears the original numbers-matching cylinder head per the Heritage Certificate, and it is beautifully detailed with correct porcelain exhaust manifolds, SU carburetors, and the signature polished alloy cam covers.
+The 3.4-liter engine wears the original numbers-matching block and cylinder head per the Heritage Certificate, and it is beautifully detailed with correct porcelain exhaust manifolds, SU carburetors, and the signature polished alloy cam covers.
 Cooling is vastly improved with an aluminum radiator and electric cooling fan, while a high-torque starter improves provides ample grunt from hot or cold.
 There’s also an uprated ignition coil, spin-on oil filter conversion, and high-flow stainless-steel exhaust.
 Period-correct accessories include a tool roll, tire pump, restored jack, and factory grease gun.

 The Drophead Coupe is arguably the best all-rounder of the XK120 range, with the added appeal of rarity and collectability.
 This fine example is beautifully restored and presented in excellent condition, with valuable updates that ensure it will be a pleasure to drive in your favorite rallies, events, or just for relaxed B-road touring.